-\ Procedural steps for implementing this 2009 legislation for administrative reviews of just valuations are presented later in this training module.
+Procedural steps for implementing this 2009 legislation for administrative reviews of just valuations are presented later in this training module.

-Board attorneys are responsible for ensuring that this important legislation is implemented for all administrative reviews of assessments, starting in 2009.
+Board attorneys and special magistrates are responsible for ensuring that this important legislation is implemented for all administrative reviews of assessments.